r3e-network/neo-price-feed/README.md

 #### Trusted Execution Environment

-The application is configured to run automatically in the TEE on a schedule (every 5 minutes by default).
+The application is configured to run automatically in the TEE on a schedule (once per week by default).
 It can also be triggered manually when needed.

 ### Running Tests